swapanmallick/CMCC-DART-WACAM-ASSIMILATED-OBSERVATION-STATISTICS/README.md

 > sh  EXP1.sh

 EXP-2-->

-cd EXP-2
+Inside EXP-2 folder
-Change the required input and output path
+Change the required input and output path in the file EXP-2.sh and EXP2-PLOT.sh

 > sh  EXP-2.sh
 This will create multiple **ASCII** files with the information of mean error, RMSE, and spread for each assimilation cycle.